Log-concavity in one-dimensional Coulomb gases and related ensembles: Results in the continuum setting

 \begin{remark} It is known that the long time limit of $n$ spatial points in the solution of KPZ equation for the sharp wedge initial conditions are exactly the finite dimensional distributions of $\mbox{Airy}_2$ process \cite{PS11}.
 As a result we have that the finite dimensional distributions of KPZ solutions converge to a log-concave distribution.
 One could also study whether for a fixed time, the joint distribution of $n $ spatial point in KPZ solutions are log-concave. \end{remark}

 If one prefers the stationary process $\mathcal A_2(t)-t^2$, observe that its distribution is just a translation of the distribution of $\mathcal A_2$ on $C[0,1]$, hence it is also log-concave.
 As $\mathcal{A}_2(t)$ is distributed as $TW_2$ for any fixed $t$, this provides another proof for log-concavity of $TW_2$.
-Also following the proof of Theorem \ref{thm: Airy_2 process}, it follows that Theorem \ref{thm: Airy_2 process} can be extended to finite distributions of any line from the Airy line ensemble \cite{CH14}.
+By adaptation of the proof of Theorem \ref{thm: Airy_2 process}, it follows that Theorem \ref{thm: Airy_2 process} can be extended to finite dimensional distributions (and hence the process distribution) of any line from the Airy line ensemble \cite{CH14}.
+Since the initial version of our work appeared, Wu \cite{XW24} obtained log-concavity of finite dimensional distributions (and hence the process distribution) of more general line ensembles.

 As $\mathcal{A}_2(t)$ is an important object in modern probability, the observation of log-concavity of its finite distributions may have several implications.
 We remark one such result here.
 Let $B $ be a convex, open symmetric set in the state space of Airy-2 process and let $C$ be the scaling $C=(\frac{2}{a}-1)B$ where $0<a<1$, then